Master in City Planning

 - Student Retention and Graduation Rates:

 - Graduation Rate: In Fall 2010, 64 students enrolled in the MCP program; by Fall 2014, 61 of those students had earned an MCP degree, for a four-year graduation rate of 96.4%.
+In total, 69 students graduated in 2014 with an MCP.
 In Fall 2011, 62 students enrolled in the MCP program; by Fall 2015, 58 of those students had earned an MCP degree, for a four-year graduation rate of 93.5%.
+In total, 60 students graduated in 2015 with an MCP.

 - Professional Certification (AICP Pass Rate):